-Student clubs and organizations requesting to hold an event on campus must first submit a Student Event Request Form.
-That form is first approved by the Center for Student Involvement (CSI) based on the purpose of the event.
-Once approved by CSI, requests are sent to CES to look into space availability.
+Student clubs and organizations requesting to hold an event on campus must first submit a request through the EMS Web App.
+The request is first approved by the Center for Student Involvement (CSI) based on the purpose of the event.
+Once approved by CSI, requests are sent to CES for space approval and confirmation.

-Seattle University allows wine and beer to be served on campus with an approved Alcohol Service Request Form and WA Special Occasion License.
+Seattle University allows wine and beer to be served on campus with an approved Alcohol Service Request Form and an alcohol service plan that is reviewed and approved by the Center for Student Involvement.
 "BYOB" events, beer kegs and hard liquor are not permitted on campus.

 Be sure to familiarize yourself with the requirements of the Seattle-King County Health Department (KCHD)